arcus/Arcus_Labs_Orientation/arcus_orientation.md

 * [New to Python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_python.md)
 * [New to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_version_control.md)

+We estimate that completing the learning in the above "New to" modules as well as this module will require around 30-40 hours, depending on how deeply you engage with the materials.
+We suggest that you spread out your learning over several weeks to allow for practicing the skills you're learning in your Arcus lab.

-If you don't have time to learn SQL, R, and Python, consider sending your junior staff.
+If you don't have time to learn SQL, R, and Python, consider having your junior staff train in these skills.
 When RAs and study coordinators apply to graduate school, they're now being asked about their ability to write code.
 Therefore, giving junior staff an opportunity to learn scripted analysis can help you have an affordable asset in your team who can do the work and will also set them up for greater career success.

 ### Included Data